ST10369363/OPSC6311Part3/README.md

                           : Camara feature where the user will be able to take pictures of their expenses

 # UPDATE
- The app now has a graph feature whereby it showcases the users expenditure and income of each expense category Gamifiation has been added onto the system to encourage user retention as well as to maintain the users path to their savings goals
+ 1. The app now has a graph feature whereby it showcases the users expenditure and income of each expense category
+ 2. Gamifiation has been added onto the system to encourage user retention as well as to maintain the users path to their savings goals
+ 3. Bugs that were on the previous version have been fixed

  For in-depth explaination about the Raccolto the app click on the link here: https://youtu.be/gjuuY2Hs-Eo